DecLearn/declearn/examples/time-series/readme.md

 generate_ssl_certificates(FILEDIR, alt_ips=["192.0.2.1"])
 ```

-For more advanced setups, you can use `declearn.utils.generate_ssl_certificates`.
+For more advanced setups, you can use `declearn.utils.examples.generate_ssl_certificates`.

 #### 3. Run the Server